Market Commentary: Friday, April 25/25

 Weekly Hog Margins

-Monitored Canadian hog margins weakened on lower hog values and a jump in feed costs.
-Canadian farrow-to-finish feed costs jumped $2.80/hog while those out of the monitored US region were up near $1/hog from a week earlier.
+Monitored hog margins weakened overall on lower hog values.
+Feed costs did little to influence margins compared to the significantly lower hog values, as Canadian farrow-to-finish feed costs fell $0.65/hog while feed costs in the monitored US region were up $0.85/hog from a week earlier.

 US Regional Margins